Traffic generation doesn’t need to be difficult, overly complicated, or confusing.

 If you do want to get creative and start with a topic, then do it like this.

-Lastly, modify your outline so you can take a good keyword phrase and ease it into the topic you want.
+Lastly, modify your outline so the good keyword phrase is the theme of the the topic you want to write about.

 Keyword Research Example: